HERMES: Towards Efficient and Verifiable Mathematical Reasoning in LLMs: Our Approach

 \subsection{Lean4 REPL Feedback}

 Our agent returns one of three states: (1) proof succeeded, (2) counter-proof found, or (3) verification failed.
 The first two states drive the next-generation strategy: the LLM either revises its reasoning when hallucination is detected or continues exploring already-verified steps.
-The third state arises when the autoformalizer fails to produce a valid translation, or the prover cannot prove/disprove the goal.
+The third state arises when the autoformalizer fails to produce a valid formalization, or the prover cannot prove/disprove the goal.
 The design is compatible with any autoformalizer–prover pairing, so as research progresses, stronger components can be swapped in seamlessly.
+This flexibility ensures the design remains relevant for non-mathematical applications and verification environments beyond Lean4.
 Given feedback, the LLM then chooses to (1) continue exploring the current line of reasoning, (2) attempt an alternative approach, or (3) proceed cautiously and self-verify reasoning, since the step did not pass the Lean4 compiler.